 Benefits and Tools

-The main reason to apply for the Axos High-Yield Savings account is its high interest rate.
-However, you’ll also get some other valuable features that are relatively standard for online banks.
+With the Axos High-Yield Savings account, you'll get some valuable features that are relatively standard for online banks.

 If you want to be able to access your cash in your Axos Bank High-Yield Savings account, you can request an ATM card from the bank.
 That way, you don't have to transfer money from your savings account to a checking account to gain access to it.